Flavio Lucariello - May 23 2024

 Think of it like a workout for your hair follicles.
 This gentle stimulation can improve communication, promote cell activity, and enhance blood flow to the scalp, all of which are crucial for healthy hair growth.
 But the benefits go beyond just growth.
 By improving cell communication and stimulating collagen production, microcurrent can also contribute to:

-Thicker, Fuller Hair: Stimulated hair follicles and increased cell activity can lead to thicker, fuller hair growth.
+Hair Thickening & Growth: Stimulating dormant follicles and enhancing cell activity can lead to thicker, fuller hair growth.

 Improved Scalp Health: The gentle electrical currents can help reduce inflammation and promote blood circulation, creating a healthier environment for hair growth.